MicrosoftDocs/ATADocs/ATPDocs/setting-syslog-email-server-settings.md

     -   Format in which to send the data RFC 3164 or 5424

-2. On the Azure ATP cloud service server, click the **Microsoft Azure Advanced Threat Protection Management** icon on the desktop.
+2. Ener the workspace portal URL.

-3. Enter your user name and password and click **Log in**.
+3. Enter your Azure Active Directory user name and password and click **Log in**.

 4. Select the settings option on the toolbar and select **Configuration**.